-What is it?
+What is water birth?

-Finally, there is always the option to have a birthing pool at home.
-There are a number of models available, in a range of sizes, some inflatable, some with hard sides, some have disposable liners, some even come with their own heating element and thermostatic controls!
-If you don’t want to or can’t afford to buy your own pool, there are also companies, charities, and health services who hire them out.
+Lastly, there is always the option to have a birthing pool at home.
+There are various models available, in a range of sizes, some inflatable, some with hard sides, some have disposable liners.
+Some even come with their own heating element and thermostatic controls! (just don’t fill them up in advance, due to the risk of Legionnaire’s disease).

 There is no evidence of negative impact to the baby from either labouring or birthing in water.
 Babies are immersed in liquid already when inside our tummies, being born through water is merely an extension of this.
 There is no evidence of any increase in neonatal infections, reduction in apgar scores, or any other measure by which it would seem to be a disadvantage to the baby.